-JOIN ST PAUL’s Blessing of the Animals – October 3
+Check out ST PAUL’s Blessing of the Animals – On our Gallery Page

 Some years back, I traveled the Holy Lands with St George’s College, Jerusalem.
 Forty women, men and a boy and girl from the USA, United Kingdom, Africa and Australia shared the month long pilgrimage.